Can I Eat Expired Dip Homemade Using Commercially Packaged Dry Mix?

 Expert Source

-"According to USDA guidelines, dip made with commercially packaged dry mix should be stored in the refrigerator at 40°F or below and consumed within 3-4 days for optimal food safety."
+"According to USDA guidelines, dip made with commercially packaged dry mix should be stored in the refrigerator at 40°F or below and consumed within 3-4 days for optimal safety."

 Fresh Dip Homemade Using Commercially Packaged Dry Mix